kraleppa/gracz-pl-back/README.md

 Backend of Gracz.pl online shop.
 [Link](https://github.com/kraleppa/gracz-pl-web) to frontend

 ## Authentication
 Gracz.pl has implemented authentication by JSON Web Token.
+There are three types of users (roles):
+* Anonymus user - not logged in user
+* User - logged in user
+* Admin - logged in admin

 ### Authenticate
 ```http